vmware/differential-datalog/doc/language_reference/language_reference.md

 relation 'R2' with polarity 'p' in the body, there is an edge in the graph from 'R2' to 'R1' labeled 'p'.

-1. *Linearity*: For each atom 'R(...)' in the head of a rule, at most one relation in the body of the rule can be mutually recursive with 'R'.
 1. *Stratified negation*: No cycle in a graph can contain an edge labeled with negative polarity.
 1. A body of a rule with an aggregate clause cannot contain an atom mutually